appohfaiths/100DaysChallenge/README.md

 # #100DaysOfCode
-Sharing tips, resources and doses of motivation to help you start and finish the 100 Days of Code Challenge.
+Hi, this is Ivy Barley.
+I created this repo to share tips, resources and doses of motivation to help you start and finish the 100 Days Challenge, whether you want to learn a software engineering, UI/UX, data science, data engineering or open source.

-Follow me on [Twitter](https://twitter.com/ivybarley) for more content tech, career and lifestyle content.
+Don't forget to follow me on [Twitter](https://twitter.com/ivybarley) for more tech, career and lifestyle content.

 | Day  | Theme    | Tip   |
 | :------------- | :---------- | :----------- |